-- 1. MML Trust was organized as a Massachusetts business trust on December 19, 1984.
-MML Trust is registered under the 1940 Act as an open-end management investment company (File No. 811-02224).
-MML Trust is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of twenty-seven series. - 2.
-Shares of the series of the MML Trust are offered solely to separate investment accounts established by MassMutual and its life insurance company subsidiaries.
-The MML Trust has filed a registration statement under the Securities Act of 1933 (the "1933 Act") on Form N-1A (File No. 2-39334) to register such shares.
-The Trust may establish additional series in the future and additional classes of shares for such series.
-Shares of MML Trust are not offered to the general public. - 3.
-MML II Trust was formed as a Massachusetts business trust on February 8, 2005.
-MML II Trust is registered under the 1940 Act as an open-end management investment company (File No. 811-21714).
-MML II Trust is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of ten series. - 4.
-Shares of the series of the MML II Trust are offered solely to separate investment accounts established by MassMutual and its life insurance company subsidiaries.
-The MML II Trust has filed a registration statement under the 1933 Act on Form N-1A (File No. 333-122804) to register such shares.
-The Trust may establish additional series in the future and additional classes of shares for such series.
-Shares of MML II Trust are not offered to the general public. - 5.
-MassMutual is the investment adviser to the MML Trust and the MML II Trust and is responsible for providing all necessary investment management and administrative services.
+1. SunAmerica Series Trust was formed as a Massachusetts business

+- trust on September 11, 1992, and is registered under the Act as an open-end management investment company (Reg.
+File No. 811-07238).
+The Trust is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of forty (40) Funds.
+The Trust issues a separate series of shares of beneficial interest for each of its Funds and has filed a registration statement under the Securities Act of 1933, as amended (the "1933 Act") on Form N-1A (Reg.
+File No. 33-52742) to register such shares.
+The Trust may establish additional Funds in the future and additional classes of shares for such Funds.
+Shares of the Funds of the SunAmerica Series Trust are not and will not be offered to the general public. - 2.
+Seasons Series Trust was formed as a Massachusetts business trust on October 10, 1995, and is registered under the Act as an open-end management investment company (Reg.
+File No. 811-07725).
+The Trust is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of twenty-one (21) Funds.
+The Trust issues a separate series of shares of beneficial interest for each of its Funds and has filed a registration statement under the 1933 Act on Form N-1A (Reg.
+File No. 333-08653) to register such shares.
+The Trust may establish additional Funds in the future and additional classes of shares for such Funds.
+Shares of the Funds of the Seasons Series Trust are not and will not be offered to the general public. - 3.
+Anchor Series Trust was formed as a Massachusetts business trust on August 26, 1983, and is registered under the Act as an open-end management investment company (Reg.
+File No. 811-03836).
+The Trust is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of eight (8) Funds.
+The Trust issues a separate series of shares of beneficial interest for each of its Funds and has filed a registration statement under the 1933 Act on Form N-1A (Reg.
+File No. 2-86188) to register such shares.
+The Trust may establish additional Funds in the future and additional classes of shares for such Funds.
+Shares of the Funds of the Anchor Series Trust are not and will not be offered to the general public. - 4.
+VALIC Company I ("VC I") was formed as a Maryland corporation on December 7, 1984 and is registered under the Act as an open-end management investment company (Reg.
+File No. 811-03738).
+VC I is a series investment company as defined by Rule 18f-2 under the Act and is currently comprised of thirty-four (34) separate Funds.
+VC I issues a separate series of shares for each of its Funds and has filed a registration statement under the 1933 Act on Form N-1A (Reg.
+File No. 2-83631) to register such shares.
+VC I may establish additional Funds in the future and additional classes of shares for such Funds.
+Shares of the Funds of VC I are not and will not be offered to the general public.